NEP(National Education Policy) has been introduced in our education system.

-PARAKH(Performance Assessment, Review and Analysis of Knowledge for Holistic Development)
+PARAKH(Performance Assessment, Review, and Analysis of Knowledge for Holistic Development)

-Another positive policy change is that the progress report or the report cards would include the self assessment in which the students will self evaluate themselves and they will judge their progress report according to their perspective, the rest of the students of their class will also evaluate the performance of a student.
+Another positive policy change is that the progress report or the report cards would include the self-assessment in which the students will self-evaluate themselves and they will judge their progress report according to their perspective, the rest of the students of their class will also evaluate the performance of a student.
 Critical thinking is a very imperative aspect to evaluate each other’s performance and this is a very useful step towards it.

 6% of GDP

 Another important change is that the government would spend more on education for that they will increase the public investment in the education sector to gain 6 % of GDP.
-Currently it is only 3%, which is very less when compared to any developed country.
+Currently, it is only 3%, which is very less when compared to any developed country.

-Rote learning is the technique of memorising things based on repetition.
+Rote learning is the technique of memorizing things based on repetition.
 Rote learning contents always blow away from our minds within a few days.
 So the exams would be designed in a manner that would not require much memorization.

 Changes after class 12

 A very useful change which is already implemented in most of the developed countries, in which one can drop out in the mid of a semester or a year if he/she is not interested to pursue the degree on that particular course.